-In the detailed view, zoom in and out by keeping the middle button pressed.
-Adjust the zoom level with the upper right and lower right buttons.
+In the detailed view, zoom in and out by tapping the screen or keeping the middle button pressed.
+Adjust the zoom level with the upper and lower buttons.

-While you are in the navigation display, you can press the lower button to open a list of shortcuts.
+While you are in the navigation display, you can swipe up from the bottom of the screen or press the lower button to open a list of shortcuts.
 The shortcuts give you quick access to navigation actions such as saving your current location or selecting another route to navigate.

 All sport modes with GPS also have a route selection option.
-See 4.28.2.
+See 4.1.3.
 Navigating during exercise.